Home

 Make a small hole in the compost and put the cutting into it.
 Firm the soil around.

-Take about 4 cuttings although you can fit about 8 cuttings into a 4 inch plant pot.
+Take some more cuttings - you can fit about 8 cuttings into a 4 inch plant pot.

 Move the pot to a windowsill and keep an eye on the cuttings.